Abelian Surfaces over totally real fields are Potentially Modular: The Taylor--Wiles/Calegari--Geraghty method

 If~$\gamma^2 = 1$ but~$\eta \ne 0$, then~$H^2(\Q_p,\ad^0_{B_2}) = 0$ and the tangent space has dimension four, exactly two dimensions coming from framing, one dimension from the image of~$H^1(\Q_p,\varepsilonbar)$ in $H^1(\Q_p,\ad^0_{B_2})$, and one dimension coming from the image of~$H^1(\Q_p,\ad^0_{B_2})$ in~$H^1(\Q_p,k)$.
 To compute the image, it suffices to consider the (surjective) map from~$H^1(\Q_p,k)$ to~$H^2(\Q_p,\varepsilonbar)$ and determine the kernel, or, taking duals, considering the map~$H^0(\Q_p,k) \rightarrow H^1(\Q_p,\varepsilonbar)$ and taking the image.
 The image of the latter map is precisely given by~$\eta$.

 The corresponding ring will fail to be flat over the space of weights~$\Lambda$ precisely when the image of

-maps to zero in~$H^1(I_p,k)$, or equivalently when the image is unramified.
+maps to zero in~$H^1(I_{\Qp},k)$, or equivalently when the image is unramified.
 Under Tate local duality for~$H^1(\Q_p,k) \times H^1(\Q_p,\varepsilonbar) \rightarrow k$, the unramified classes are exactly annihilated by the peu ramifi\'{e}e classes.
-Hence the failure of flatness over~$\Lambda$ occurs precisely when~$\eta$ is peu ramifi\'{e}e.
-All the claims follow except possibly the claim that~$R^{B_2,\tri}$ is flat over~$\Lambda$, which is also transparent except in the peu ramif\'{e}e case, where~$R^{B_2,\tri}$ is the quotient of a formally smooth algebra by a relation of the form~$y_2 \in (\m^2,\lambda)$.
+Hence the failure of formal smoothness over~$\Lambda$ occurs precisely when~$\eta$ is peu ramifi\'{e}e.
+All the claims follow except possibly the claim that~$R^{B_2,\tri}$ is flat over~$\Lambda$, which is also transparent except in the peu ramif\'{e}e case, where~$R^{B_2,\tri}$ is formally smooth over~$\cO$ and is the quotient of a formally smooth $\Lambda$-algebra by the relation ~$g_\eta=y_2 \mod (\m^2,\lambda)$.
 This will be flat over~$\Lambda$ as long as~$y_2 \notin \lambda R^{B_2,\tri}$, which can be easily ruled out by looking at points in characteristic zero.
 For example, we see from~\cite[Theorem~2.1.8]{MR3628787} that the fibre over every point in~$\Lambda[1/p]$ is non-trivial.
 In particular, there are points where the restriction to inertia of the character lifting~$\lambda_\gamma$ is finite of arbitrarily large order, so that~$v(y_2)$ becomes arbitrarily close to~$0$, which would not be possible if~$y_2 \in \lambda R^{B_2,\tri}$.

 It remains to consider the case when~$\rbar = 1 \oplus \varepsilon^{-1}$.
 The representation underlying~$\rbar$ decomposes as a direct sum which induces corresponding decompositions of~$\ad^0_{B_2}$ and~$\ad^0_{\GL_2}$ respectively.
 In particular, the adjoint~$\ad^0_{B_2} = k \oplus \varepsilonbar$ of~$\rbar$ thought of as inside the Borel is naturally a direct summand of~$\ad^0_{\GL_2} = k \oplus \varepsilonbar \oplus \varepsilonbar^{-1}$.
 Let~$Z^1(\Q_p,\ad^0_{B_2})$ denote the~$1$-cocycles with values in~$\ad^0_{B_2}$.
 There is a natural surjection